jmb1993/rockpaperscissors/w02/d02/ASSIGNMENT/morning_exercise_clocks/clock.md

 ### Step 6
 - How would you sync up your clock with the current time?
 Take a look at JavaScript's [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object
 - Think about how you can change the time interval to make the second hand move more smoothly.
-- We've included the jQuery here.
-Revisit this exercise after you've learned it to try alternative methods!
+- We've included jQuery here.
+Revisit this exercise after you've learned it to try another method!